dkallen78/physics-experiment-1/README.md

 Right now I'm measuring the angle between points w/ the moving object at the center but I'm going to try using the fixed object as the center and reversing the direction of the force.

+2. 3+ Body Problem

+I need to figure out a way to scale the number of objects in my simulation w/out copious, ugly code.